roebuck45/miniproject1JS/README.md

 ```
 ## How to Run

-In your OS CLI run
+In your OS CLI run:

 ```
 python main.py